vasudevakrishna1/-Gemini-DevKit/README.md

 ## Documentation

-Full documentation is available at [docs.gemini-devkit.com](https://docs.gemini-devkit.com)
+Full documentation is available in the [Gemini-DevKit-Docs](Gemini-DevKit-Docs/index.html) directory

 ## Contributing